Caetan/Simulating_Annealing/README.md

 # Simulating_Annealing
 Basic simulating annealing project

-- Tha algorithm was completely developed in Python language
+- The algorithm was completely developed in Python language

 - The information is in the SA_Report.pdf